 Giant has also liberally employed its D-Fuse tech to make the bike compliant at both ends, with the handlebars, seatpost and seat tube using the flex-in-one-plane-but-not-the-other tech.
 The Revolt also sees dramatically dropped and flat-topped chainstays.
 There is room in the frame from 45C tyres, and Giant says you're fine to run 650b, but doesn't specify a tyre clearance — if we had to take an educated guess, we think you could fit a 2in tyre.

-The Advanced Pro Spec is shod with Giant's own finishing kit as well as SRAM's Force eTap AXS groupset.
-Out of the box, it comes in a 2x configuration, but with the Orbit damper in the rear derailleurs, going 1x is as simple as ditching the front mech.
+The Advanced Pro Spec is shod with Giant's own finishing kit as well as Shimano's GRX Di2 groupset.
+Out of the box, it comes in a 2x configuration, but with the clutched GRX rear derailleur, going 1x is as simple as ditching the front mech and switching to a 1x narrow-wide chainring.

 Fast and nimble gravel racer